 The operation of trains on the main rail network is subject to the requirements of UK environmental and related law, including statutory nuisance such as noise and fumes, and deposit of waste from train toilets, with which we, and RUs, are required to comply.
-The discharge of waste from train toilets is prohibited on the rail network.
+The discharge of waste from train toilets onto the rail network is prohibited.